akun1993/Open-Log-Stream-Analysis/deps/jansson/doc/apiref.rst

     .. versionadded:: 2.8

-``s*`` (string) [const char \*]
-    Like ``s``, but if the argument is *NULL*, do not output any value.
-    This format can only be used inside an object or an array.
-If used inside an object, the corresponding key is additionally suppressed when the value is omitted.
-See below for an example.

-    .. versionadded:: 2.11

 ``s#`` (string) [const char \*, int]
     Convert a UTF-8 buffer of a given length to a JSON string.